fedimint/fedimint/README.md

 > **Fedimint is alpha software released under an [MIT License](https://github.com/fedimint/fedimint/blob/master/LICENSE).
 This means that the software here is provided "as is", without warranty of any kind.
 We are a small development team with limited resources.
 If you experience a loss of funds due to a bug in this software, we may not have the means to help you recover the funds.
 We recommend you run Fedimint on testnets like mutinynet, or on mainnet with small amounts of money.
 You can find our latest release [here](https://github.com/fedimint/fedimint/releases/latest).**

-Fedimint ships with 3 default modules: [Bitcoin](https://github.com/bitcoin/bitcoin), [Lightning](https://github.com/lightning/bolts), and [Chaumian Ecash](https://en.wikipedia.org/wiki/Ecash), for out-of-the-box best practices for private and trust-minimized payments.
+Fedimint ships with 3 default modules - [Bitcoin](https://github.com/bitcoin/bitcoin), [Lightning](https://github.com/lightning/bolts), and [Chaumian Ecash](https://en.wikipedia.org/wiki/Ecash) - for out-of-the-box best practices for private and trust-minimized payments.
 [You can write custom modules](https://github.com/fedimint/fedimint-custom-modules-example) that define further consensus items and transaction types leveraging the payments modules to build your own federated applications.

 The Fedimint Developer Discord is the best place to get help and ask questions.
 [Join the Discord](https://discord.gg/cEVEmqCgWG) and say hi!
-We are extremely active and work to onboard developers or all skill levels to Fedimint and associated open-source Bitcoin projects.
+We are extremely active and work to onboard developers of all skill levels to Fedimint and associated open-source Bitcoin projects.
 Fedimint touches many different areas of Bitcoin development, so there is something for everyone.
 See below for more information on how to get involved.

 ## Running your own Fedimint

 It's easy to set up and run your own federations.
 Fedimint is designed to be [Byzantine Fault Tolerant](https://en.wikipedia.org/wiki/Byzantine_fault) so is resilient to `m` malicious nodes in a federation of `3m + 1` nodes.
 If you run a federation of 4 guardians you are resilient to 1 malicious guardian, if you run a federation of 7 guardians you are resilient to 2 guardians, etc.

-[Fedimint's 0.2 release](https://github.com/fedimint/fedimint/releases/latest) can also be run in "solo mode" with a single guardian.
+Fedimint can also be run in "solo mode" with a single guardian.
 This is useful for testing and development, but is not recommended for production use.

-To do lightning payments, Fedimint requires a [Lightning Gateway](https://github.com/fedimint/fedimint/blob/master/docs/gateway.md): a user of the federation that accepts ecash in exchange for sending/receiving lightning payments.
+To do lightning payments, Fedimint requires a [Lightning Gateway](https://github.com/fedimint/fedimint/blob/master/docs/gateway.md): a user of the federation that is willing to swap ecash in exchange for sending/receiving lightning payments.
 The Lightning Gateway is not a guardian and acts as an untrusted economic actor serving the federation.

 ### Running Fedimint on Mutinynet

 See the [Fedimint Mutinynet Setup Guide](./docs/setup-docs.md).
-You can modify the configuration options to deploy it on.
+You can modify the configuration options to deploy it with.

 ## For Developers